atdyck/ACKS-HFH/Chapter04.md

 **Sniping**: If otherwise eligible to ambush or backstab his opponent, the character may do so using ranged weapons at up to short range.

-**Soothsaying**: The character is subject to premonitions and dreams of the past and future.
-The Judge will make these visions both cryptic and useful.
-Once per week, the character can contact higher plane (as the spell).
+**Soothsaying:** The character has been trained to read the omens in everyday things – the throw of dice, the flight of birds, or the leaves of tea.
+Once every 8 hours, he can cast augury (as the spell).
+The casting time is 10 seconds (1 round).

 **Survival**: The character is an expert at hunting small game, gathering fruits and vegetables, and finding water and shelter.
 The character forages enough food to feed himself automatically, even when on the move, so long as he is in a fairly fertile area.
 If he is trying to supply more than one person, he must make a proficiency throw (as described in [Wilderness Adventures](Chapter06.md#wilderness-adventures)), but gains a +4 bonus on the roll.